cseptesting/floatcsep/docs/examples/case_a.rst

 Evaluations
 ~~~~~~~~~~~
     The experiment's evaluations are defined in the ``tests`` inset.
-It consists of a list of evaluation names, making reference to its function and plotting function.
+It should be a list of test names, making reference to their function and plotting function.
 These can be either defined in ``pycsep`` (see :doc:`pycsep:concepts/evaluations`) or manually.
-In this example, we employ the consistency N-test: its main function is found in :func:`csep.core.poisson_evaluations.number_test`, whereas its plotting function correspond to  :func:`csep.utils.plots.plot_poisson_consistency_test`
+In this example, we employ the consistency N-test: its function is :func:`csep.core.poisson_evaluations.number_test`, whereas its plotting function correspond to :func:`csep.utils.plots.plot_poisson_consistency_test`

 .. literalinclude:: ../../examples/case_a/config.yml
    :language: yaml